On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Proposed Scheme

 \subsection{Network Compression Scheme Based on Combined $\ell_2$-$\ell_0$-Norm Regularization}

-From the discussion presented in the previous section, it becomes clear that the proposed $\ell_0$-norm-based regularization is very attractive for obtaining networks having larger numbers of prunable weights, at the cost of a poorer overfitting-avoidance capability.
-In contrast, the $\ell_2$-norm regularization is effective at avoiding overfitting, at the cost of a poorer capability for producing prunable weights.
+From the discussion presented in the previous section, it becomes clear that the proposed $\ell_0$-norm-based regularization is very appropriate for obtaining networks having larger numbers of prunable weights, while presenting a poorer overfitting-avoidance capability.
+In contrast, the $\ell_2$-norm regularization is effective at avoiding overfitting, but not so for producing prunable weights.
 Thus, the idea here is to exploit such complementarity between the $\ell_2$- and $\ell_0$-norm-based regularizations to obtain highly-compressible networks that are also very effective in terms of inference performance.
-In this context, considering $\Omega(\mathbf{w}) = ||\mathbf{w}||_{2}^2 + ||\mathbf{w}||_{0}'$ and taking the steps described in Section~\ref{sec:proposedl0} to derive the proposed $\ell_0$-norm regularization strategy, the following weight-update rule is obtained:
+In this context, considering $\Omega(\mathbf{w}) = ||\mathbf{w}||_{2}^2 + ||\mathbf{w}||_{0}^*$ and taking the steps described in Section~\ref{sec:proposedl0} to derive the proposed $\ell_0$-norm regularization strategy, the following weight-update rule (training algorithm) is obtained:

 Note that two different norm-penalization parameters ($\alpha_{\ell_2}$ and $\alpha_{\ell_0}$) are used in \eqref{eq:update_weight_combined} to allow controlling the penalization level for each norm independently.
+This aspect is of great interest since, as previously mentioned, each norm penalization has a different task in the proposed training algorithm.
+Thus, adjusting $\alpha_{\ell_2}$, one can control the strength of the overfitting avoidance, whereas adjusting $\alpha_{\ell_0}$, the strength of zero attraction is controlled.
+Specifically regarding $\alpha_{\ell_0}$, such a parameter in fact allows controlling the trade-off between accuracy loss and compression level, which is typical in network compression techniques.
+In this context, using larger values of $\alpha_{\ell_0}$, compression is favored over maintaining the accuracy level of the uncompressed network, whereas smaller values of $\alpha_{\ell_0}$ lead to smaller compression levels while maintaining the original accuracy.

-Finally, in possession of \eqref{eq:update_weight_combined}, we can define the proposed scheme for compression of neural networks, which is based on network training using the combined $\ell_2$-$\ell_0$-norm regularization followed by pruning the less significant weights of the resulting network.
-In the next section, the effectiveness of such an scheme is assessed.
+Finally, with \eqref{eq:update_weight_combined} at hand, we can define the proposed scheme for compression of neural networks, which is based on network training using the combined $\ell_2$-$\ell_0$-norm regularization followed by pruning the less significant weights of the resulting network.
+The proposed scheme is devised with unstructured (weight) pruning in mind, since the penalization produces a zero-attraction for each weight independently.
+Despite this, structured (neuron) pruning can also be attained via a clever design of the pruning strategy.
+In the next section, the effectiveness of the proposed scheme is assessed.